giantswarm/docs/src/content/guides/creating-your-own-admission-controller/index.md

 	}
 ```

 In case the request name is not the expected one (`smooth-app`), our handler creates a response notifying the rejection.
-Otherwise it returns and Kubernetes API server will follow processing the request.
+Otherwise, it returns and Kubernetes API server will follow processing the request.

 ```go
   // Create a response to return to the Kubernetes API